Saeidjamali/intellithing/README.md

 intellithing (separate from INTELLITHING platform) is an open-source project started by frustrated data scientists.

-intellithing is an open-source library to reduce the amount of coding required for a successful finetuning of Large Language Models.
+intellithing is an open-source library designed to reduce the amount of coding required for successful fine-tuning of large language models.

 # Install
 pip install intellithing